Unlock the power of alternative medicine

 “Creative therapies can improve mood and social connection while complementing standard clinical care.”

-Where to find referral pathways: many hospitals, cancer centres, community health services, and private practices list credentialed creative therapists.
-Start by asking your GP, hospital allied health team, or local community centre for vetted programs.
+Many hospitals, cancer centres, community health services and private practices list credentialed creative therapists.
+Ask your GP, hospital allied health team or local community centre for vetted programs and referral options.

-Low-cost trial idea: join a single community class or a short workshop before committing to private therapy to see if the approach suits you.
+Low‑cost trial idea: join a single community class or short workshop before committing to private therapy to see if the approach suits you.

 For personalised guidance on which sensory or creative therapy may fit your goals, contact Dr Kabonge on +256778320910 — Call Or WhatsApp.